grislyeye/grislyeye.com/content/blog/on-remembrance-of-the-daleks/on-remembrance-of-the-daleks.md

 ## Learnings

 _Remembrance of the Daleks_ ends with the total genocide of the Dalek home world.
 Gone in a not unpleasant special effect.
 The Doctor has eliminated the Dalek threat (and presumably the lives of billions of other inhabitants of Skaro) without getting his hands dirty.
 He did warn them, after all, and everyone disappears into the TARDIS for a nice cup of tea.
-Ah well, nevertheless.

 What did we learn?
 Well, I cringed at some of the special effects and dubious acting, but was thrilled to see Daleks blasting at each other across familiar London streets.